 The District's net position increased during the most recent fiscal year.
-The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations and depreciation expense.
+The majority of the increase is due to the extent to which operating revenues exceeded operating and non-operating expenses of the District.

 Key elements of the change in net position are reflected in the following table: